Machine Unlearning: A Comprehensive Survey: Privacy and Security Issues on Machine Unlearning

-Both \cite{chen2021machine} and \cite{zanella2020analyzing} pointed out that differential privacy guarantees that a model does not reveal too much information about any particular training data point.
-A differentially private model can furthermore guarantee the group's privacy by bounding the impacts of a group of training samples.
-If using DP to protect the privacy of a group of $|D \backslash D_e| $training samples against snapshot attacks on $\theta_D, \theta_{D\backslash D_e}$, it means that $\theta_{D \backslash D_e}$ cannot be more useful than $\theta_D$.
+Both \cite{chen2021machine} and \cite{zanella2020analyzing} pointed out that differential privacy guarantees that a model does not reveal too much knowledge about any training sample.
+A DP-protected model can further guarantee the group's privacy by binding the impacts of a bunch of training samples.
+If using DP to protect the privacy of a bunch of $|D \backslash D_e| $training examples against snapshot attacks on $\theta_D, \theta_{D\backslash D_e}$, it means that $\theta_{D \backslash D_e}$ cannot be more useful than $\theta_D$.